-This 2-day Global Forum is hosted in Berkeley, California, in association with industry giants L'Oréal, and facilitated by industry leaders Safemap and NASP.
+This 2-day Global Forum is hosted at University of California, Berkeley, in association with industry giants L'Oréal, and facilitated by industry leaders Safemap and NASP.
 This inaugural event will be a forum of sharing and networking at the highest level, bringing together safety leaders from industry, academia, and professional institutions under one roof with one common objective: to make a difference and keep people safe and healthy.
 This forum will be at the forefront of practices, methods, and tools that are effective in today's modern complex world.

 It will be the premier annual global event that merges theory and practice, academia with industry, and professionals, in order to disseminate expertise on complex organizational systems.
-SOTE 2025 will connect theory and research with the realities of everyday work.
+Safety On The Edge 2025 will connect theory and research with the realities of everyday work.

-The forum on 26-27 March 2025 features thought-leaders in safety, industry executives, and academics as keynote speakers, presenters, and facilitators all in one place, SOTE 2025.
+The forum on 26-27 March 2025 features thought-leaders in safety, industry executives, and academics as keynote speakers, presenters, and facilitators all in one place, Safety On The Edge 2025.
 Sharing and learning will be through presentations, debates and panel discussions around burning issues.

 The Forum will be preceded, and followed, by a series of on-line webinars, to analyze, reflect, preview, and nourish the deliberations through sharing and learning.
-SOTE will channel and facilitate future safety research which will lead to the publication of papers in safety journals.
-All profits from the Forum will be channeled to selected
+Safety On The Edge will channel and facilitate future safety research which will lead to the publication of papers in safety journals.
+All profits from the Forum will be channeled to selected charities.